vincentdorian/sharkui/README.md

-## WIP
+## Development Paused

-This project is currently still in it's very early footsteps, but constantly worked on whenever I can find the time to it.
+Unfortunately I do not find any time to work on this at the moment.

 ## Licensing